 Machine Safeguarding

-CSA’s standard Z432—the enforceable standard from WorkSafeBC—provides the criteria to be observed and the description, selection, and application of guards and safety devices applicable to mobile or stationary machinery.
+CSA Standard Z432—the enforceable standard used by WorkSafeBC—provides the criteria to be observed and the description, selection, and application of guards and safety devices applicable to mobile or stationary machinery.
 These standards aim to ensure that employers are taking appropriate action to assess and address possible hazards involving machines that are not properly guarded, locked out or blocked.
-The Machine Safeguarding assessment service was built to help you navigate this standard.

 Who is this for?